Focus on the Family

 Karen learned that without honesty and vulnerability, having a real relationship was impossible.
 Each time she pretended that she was not upset and suppressed the deep longings she had for their marriage, she lost an opportunity for connection.

-Karen slowly overcame her fear of confrontation by practicing authentic self-representation — she began to clearly, yet calmly, speak about the legitimate desires of her heart.
+Karen slowly overcame her fear of confrontation by practicing authentic communication and self-representation — she began to clearly, yet calmly, speak about the legitimate desires of her heart.
 Instead of her standard avoidant answers such as, “I’m fine” or “Nothing’s wrong; I’m just tired,” Karen started telling Bill what she was really thinking and feeling.
 This was uncomfortable at first, but the more she practiced, the easier it became.

 As Bill started healing through his own counseling, his attitude toward Karen changed, and he became a safer person to whom Karen could risk opening up.
 Karen had not known if she could ever feel love for Bill again, but God softened their hearts as true communication happened.
 They continued marriage counseling and learned to work through their conflicts in a productive way.